Skagit County, Washington: Government

 Skagit County's government is headed by three commissioners, in the system laid out in the state constitution for all counties without charters.
 Commissioners are "nominated" in the primary by their district, but then are elected in the general by a county-wide vote.
 Commissioners are therefore said to represent the entire county, and not just their district.
+The most recent election was on November 5, 2024.

 The current Skagit County commissioners include Lisa Janicki, a Democrat from District 3, which encompasses Burlington east of Interstate 5, Sedro-Woolley, and the rest of eastern Skagit County; Peter Browning, an independent from District 2, which covers Mount Vernon, Conway, and south county; and Ron Wesen, a Republican from District 1, which includes Anacortes, La Conner, and that area of the county west of Interstate 5 and north of McLean Road.

 Politics

-Skagit County had been a bellwether county since the election of Ronald Reagan in 1980, voting for the winning candidate in each subsequent presidential election until it was carried by Democrat Hillary Clinton in 2016 (though only by a plurality).
+Skagit County was a bellwether county from the election of Ronald Reagan in 1980 through the reelection of Barack Obama in 2012, voting for the winning candidate in each presidential election during this time period.
+The streak was broken when it voted for Democrat Hillary Clinton in 2016 (although only by a plurality).
+The trend towards Democratic candidates continued, with Skagit County voting for Kamala Harris in 2024 despite a nationwide rightward trend.